Why Customer Perception Matters: Impact & Improvement Strategies

 Let me give you a few examples.

-• A SaaS company discovered their customers were receiving duplicate emails, calls, and texts.
+- A SaaS company discovered their customers were receiving duplicate emails, calls, and texts.
 This was due to a system glitch.
 It was easy to fix, which allowed their customers to engage more with the communication they received.
+This example shows how operational issues directly impact customer perception.
+Fixing the glitch not only solved a technical problem but also restored customer trust and improved their perception of the company’s professionalism.

-• A healthcare non-profit realized that they had completely neglected donors who donated more than once per year.
+- A healthcare non-profit realized that they had completely neglected donors who donated more than once per year.
 They quickly created an outreach program for these engaged donors to drive more engagement and contributions.
+By recognizing this gap in their donor journey, they transformed the customer perception from feeling undervalued to feeling appreciated and important.

-• A scientific equipment seller understood a better way to sell by aligning their sales with the natural cycles of the academic year of schools in their neighborhood.
+- A scientific equipment seller understood a better way to sell by aligning their sales with the natural cycles of the academic year of schools in their neighborhood.
+This strategic alignment improved customer perception by showing the company understood their clients’ unique needs and timing constraints.

-• An e-commerce seller understood that customers were abandoning the cart very often during the checkout process.
+- An e-commerce seller understood that customers were abandoning the cart very often during the checkout process.
 This was happening on the payments page.
 They made the payment experience easier and reduced the cart abandonment rates considerably.
+This demonstrates how even small friction points can significantly impact customer perception of the purchasing experience.

 Ideal State Mapping